Intro to federated authentication with Apple Business Manager

 Important: Federated authentication requires that a user’s User Principal Name match their email address.
 User Principal Name aliases aren’t supported.

 To use federated authentication with Apple Business Manager, your Apple devices must meet the following requirements:

 macOS 10.13.4 or later

-MS Azure AD is the Identity Provider (IdP), which contains the user names and passwords for the accounts you want to use with Apple Business Manager.
-Federated authentication uses Security Assertion Markup Language (SAML) to connect Apple Business Manager to MS Azure AD.
+Azure AD is the Identity Provider (IdP), that authenticates the user for Apple Business Manager and issues authentication tokens.
+Because Apple Business Manager supports Azure AD, other IdPs that connect to Azure AD—like Active Directory Federated Services (ADFS)—will also work with Apple Business Manager.
+Federated authentication uses Security Assertion Markup Language (SAML) to connect Apple Business Manager to Azure AD.

-When you link to MS Azure AD, Managed Apple IDs are created for users when they simply sign in with the same user name and password they use with MS Azure AD services.
-If a user is removed from MS Azure AD, that user can be removed from Apple Business Manager.
+When you link to Azure AD, Managed Apple IDs are created for users when they simply sign in with the same user name and password they use with Azure AD services.
+If a user is removed from Azure AD, that user can be removed from Apple Business Manager.